103732228-myseneca/CSP450-Project/Project3/README.md

 ## Aruba 6300 Switch Configuration
 <details>
-<summary>Click here to see the Switch 1 and 2 and PC IP-Range configurations</summary>
+<summary>Click here to see Switch 1 and 2 and PC IP-Range configurations</summary>

   ##### Switch 1(on top of rack)
 ```